Skip to content

 Permanent URIs

-We offer several stable and accessible URIs for accessing the mapping set in different formats:
+We offer several stable and accessible URIs for accessing the mapping set in different formats, supporting long-term findability and reuse in FAIR-aligned infrastructures [1], [18]:

 • https://w3id.org/health-ri/semantic-interoperability/mappings — Redirects to the TTL version of the SSSOM mappings.